How do you soundproof and muffle the engine compartment in a boat?

 Less energy loss through noise and vibrations can improve the boat's efficiency.

-A quieter engine decreases disturbance to other boats and wildlife.
+A quieter engine reduces disturbance to other boats and wildlife.